Databasus

 Scheduled backups

 Backup is a thing that should be done in specified time on regular basis.
-So we provide many options: from hourly to monthly
+So we provide many options: hourly, daily, weekly, monthly, cron, etc.

 2